-OreWin personnel, Sharron Sylvester Technical Director - Geology, and Graeme Baker Principal Mining Consultant, each visited the Project on 18-19 February 2020.
-The site visit included briefings from mining, geology, and exploration personnel; discussions with technical staff; and review of the existing infrastructure and facilities around the Project site.
+OreWin personnel Sharron Sylvester Technical Director - Geology and QP, and Graeme Baker, Principal Mining Consultant visited the Project 18-19 February 2020.
+The site visit included briefings from mining, geology, and exploration personnel; site inspections of potential areas for mining, including underground; discussions with staff; and review of the existing infrastructure and facilities around the Project site.

-Bernard Peters has not visited the site due to travel restrictions.
+Bernard Peters has not visited the site.